 My temporary fix was to obtain swatches of these fabrics and maybe the fact of having them in hand will subconsciously satisfy my need.
 Hmmm...

-Luckily, Jo-Ann cuts their swatches from selvage to selvage so I have 45" to 60" of each to play with.
+Luckily, Jo-Ann cuts their swatches from selvage to selvage so I have 1" to 1-1/2" by 45" or 60" of each to play with.
 Cut sections of the fabrics (except for the metallic knit*) have been through a machine wash for testing.
 Maybe I cut them too small because I still can't find two of them!
 Those were the luxe fleece and the green swim nylon.

 I am still holding out, at least until the next 60% off coupon but I can say with confidence that some of that quilted fleece will be bought!